-Testing is an important component to slowing the spread of disease in a community.
-To find local COVID-19 testing, click here.
+Testing is an important component to managing diseases in a community.
+For COVID-19 testing information, click here.

-- *Pharmacies and Health Departments also have at-home personal use COVID-19 testing kits available while supplies last. *Free for Medicaid or Medicare participants and are reimbursable through most private Insurances.
-These tests provide rapid results to allow for quarantine/isolation measures if applicable.
+- These tests provide rapid results to allow for quarantine/isolation measures if applicable.
 Be advised that results do not provide documented proof of testing and may not meet requirements needed for travel, employment, etc.

 New COVID-19 Test to Treat Initiative and Locator Tool